Student charter

 This charter was written by Trust staff and student representatives to help you understand our vision and the ethos of the education and training we provide

 It aims to set out our core principles and to introduce key information about our structures and services.
-It summarises the way we wish to work in partnership with our student community in a learning environment which strongly encourages the mutually beneficial exchange of ideas, observations and experience.
+It summarises how we want to work in partnership with our student community in a learning environment which encourages the mutually beneficial exchange of ideas, observations and experience.

 The charter provides a guide to what students and the Trust can reasonably expect of each other.
 We will review it regularly to make sure that it continues to reflect our intentions and expectations.